 After leaving the 9/11 Memorial and Museum, I suggest you stop by one of the neighborhood churches to pray.
 Perhaps offer your participation in Mass or another devotion for the peaceful repose of the 9/11 victims and for comfort and peace for those who miss them.
 In this way, you can turn to good purpose the grief and sadness of remembering the 9/11 tragedy.

 Healing wounds and inspiring hope

-As in the aftermath of 9/11, suffering today can turn us back to God for healing and hope.
-Just as 9/11 tested and confirmed the faith of many, the pain and loss caused directly by the virus and indirectly by the economic and social impact can lead to a renewal of faith.
+As in the aftermath of 9/11, the recent tragic losses in Afghanistan and suffering due to the COVID-19 pandemic today can turn us back to God for healing and hope.
+Just as 9/11 tested and confirmed the faith of many, the pain and loss we experience now can lead to a renewal of faith.

 After 9/11, many people in New York City found that the words of Psalm 46 spoke directly to their situation, giving them comfort and suggesting the city would prevail.
 As this interview from Journey TV discusses, David Van Biema, a prominent religion journalist, became interested in writing about the Psalms because he felt as if someone were talking directly to him in Psalm 46.
 For this reason, he wondered what other Psalms had to say and how they might talk to others.

 Finally, as you make your virtual visit to the 9/11 Memorial and surrounding area, may you find a Psalm or other prayer that, like this one, speaks to you about endurance and hope in the present difficulties: